OpenMDAO/RevHack2020/nonlinear-preconditioning/README.md

 In the appendix of [2], the authors present the Jacobian for an N-component MSPIN method, and the N-component ASPIN Jacobian is easy to formulate.
 Similarly, we can modify these Jacobian formulations to get the respective N-component ASPEN and MSPEN variants.

-The notation used in [1] and [2] is maybe cleaner and easier to understand, but I do not like this notation.
+The notation used in [1] and [2] is maybe cleaner and easier to understand, but I do not like this notation because they do not fully specify at what states the Jacobian matrices are evaluated, and this formulation becomes a bit tedious when we include overlap.
-A better notation is used in [3]; however, they also changed the preconditioned nonlinear residual, and the derivation is only done for the additive version, and not the multiplicative version, though this is easy to extend.
+A better notation is used in [3]; however, they also changed how the preconditioned nonlinear residual is defined (they are equivalent mathematically), and the derivation is only done for the additive Schwarz version, and not the multiplicative version, though this is easy to extend.
 In [3], g and h refer to the solution operators defined on the subdomains directly, whereas in [1] and [2], g and h terms are the negative deltas to the baseline solution u and v to solve the subdomain systems.

 Finally, because we do not use any overlap for now, we do not need to specify how the overlap is formulated.